jamesallender/CISC340Project3/project3_alle30842_li000053/README.md

-	test5.as: More complex LW, ADD, and SW test with hazards test6.as: load reg 1 with 1 # Complex LW, SW test with hazards test7.as: Test simple BEQ loop with hazards
+	test5.as: More complex LW, ADD, and SW test with hazards test6.as: load reg 1 with 1 # Complex LW, SW test with hazards test7.as: Test simple BEQ loop with hazards test8.as: sSicificly test lw, add, lw following each other with hazards test9.as: Test Multiplication asembly code from project 1